Iyan2358/Object-Detection-System/README.md

-Below is a compact README you can drop into your project.
-It stays practical and to the point.

----

 # Real-Time Object Detection with YOLOv8 + Webcam

-This project uses a webcam feed and a pretrained **YOLOv8** model to detect objects from the COCO dataset in real time.
+This project uses a webcam feed and a pretrained **YOLOv8** model to detect objects from the COCO(Common Objects in Context) dataset is a large-scale object detection, segmentation, and captioning dataset.
 The detections are filtered to only show specific classes such as person, car, dog, laptop, bicycle, etc.

 ## Features